 Mumbai Consulate Interview Preparation

-The legal standard at consular level is set out in the U.S. Department of State's Foreign Affairs Manual, 9 FAM 402.12.
+The U.S. Consulate General in Mumbai sits in BKC, in the same business district as our office.
 The consular officer has independent authority to refuse the visa even where USCIS has approved the petition.
-Where additional information is required, the officer may issue a 221(g) refusal under 9 FAM 303.3-2, requiring further documentation before a decision.
+Where additional information is required, the officer may issue a 221(g) refusal under 9 FAM 303.3-2.

 • What the applicant actually does day-to-day, beyond the job title.